All Episodes

 And my wife would kind of go, that's not really true.

-Uh certainly in our lifetime.
+Certainly in our lifetime.

-Um, and some say, well, we saw the early signs of it.
+And some say, well, we saw the early signs of it.

 I didn't really see it in Reagan at all.

-Reagan stayed sharp as attack to me.
+Reagan stayed sharp as a tack to me.

-Um, but in Joe Biden, you do see what you see.
+But in Joe Biden, you do see what you see.

 Now we have polls out showing a majority of the American people see it.

-And obviously, people are they don't seem to care that much about him.
+And obviously, people are, they don't seem to care that much about him.

 They don't care about how it impacts the country.